Greek leftist Tsipras slams bailout, vows to keep euro

 Plunged in recession for the past five years with a jobless rate over 22 percent and only enough money to stay afloat for a few weeks if bailout funds are cut off, Greece would be even worse off outside the euro, many economists have warned.

-Opinion polls have shown that Greeks, including SYRIZA supporters, heavily favour keeping the euro but there has also been deep disillusion with both Greece's traditional ruling parties and European partners, notably Germany.
+Opinion polls have shown that Greeks, including SYRIZA supporters, heavily favor keeping the euro but there has also been deep disillusion with both Greece's traditional ruling parties and European partners, notably Germany.

 "I'm not afraid that we will leave the euro as Europeans say," said Marina Kabouridou, 52, who has been looking for a job since 2010 when she was forced to close her shop down due to the crisis.
 "I don't care, it may be even better without the euro."